bridgecrew-perf7/Geonode-Kubernetes-Deployment/README.md

 You can access the geonode installtion via the "EXTERNAL-IP" address shown.
 If you get an error "503 unknown gateway" you have to wait some more time until the django containers is fully started.

 ## known issues/todos
+- geoserver database must be set manually

-- unable to upload layers, something still broken in geoserver
+- unable to upload layers, something still with rabbitmq
 - 503 after register new user

-- move postgis,geoserver to a stateful set
-- move pv creation out of base
 - introduce celary
 - reduce amount of volumes